 The board has appointed non-executive directors who it considers to have the requisite skills and experience to challenge the Group's executive team and to hold them to account for the performance and management of the business.

-The UK Corporate Governance Code provides guidance on when a non-executive director might be considered ‘independent’.
-The board considers that the Company’s non-executive directors meet these independence criteria and therefore deem both Andrew Gerrie and Sophie Tomkins to be independent.
+TThe UK Corporate Governance Code provides guidance on when a non-executive director might be considered ‘independent’.
+The board considers that two of the Company’s non-executive directors meet these independence criteria and therefore deem both Sophie Tomkins and Greg Hodder to be independent.

 Matters Reserved to the Board